bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Notes.md

 We need to do a performance that sheds [[Lucian Veilcross]] in a bad light.

 We have access to the ballroom to prepare/practice.
+We are given a note that says we can enter Chateau Veil once to prep for the ball and once the night of the event.